spencercarnage/personal/src/content/blog/tailwind-codemod.md

 ```

 This script utilizes JSCodeShift more than the previous script.
 It is grabbing
-the `className` prop JSCodeShift's `JSXAttribute`, using the node path that
+the `className` prop with JSCodeShift's `JSXAttribute`, using the node path that
 represents the AST for `className`.
 Using the `type` of the node path, it can be
 determined what the node type for the `className` is, output in a JSON and
 `.txt` format to look at.